keybase/book-content/81-privacy/00-index.md

 * social accounts that you use as proofs (e.g. Twitter, GitHub, Reddit)
 * anything else you choose to share on your profile—maybe a photo, short biography, or your location

-## Block and report bad actors
+## Blocking and reporting
 You can control who can interact with you on Keybase.
 You can block and report people on an individual basis.
-You can also limit who can chat with you and add you to a team.
+You can also proactively restrict who can chat with you or add you to a team.
 Learn more in [Chat](chat/blocking).

-When you block someone, they’ll no longer be able to chat, share files, or otherwise interact with you through Keybase.
+When you block someone, they’ll no longer be able to chat, share files, or otherwise interact with you on Keybase.
 If you’re on a team together, you may still be able to see messages they share with that team.
 But you can also choose to block entire conversations and/or teams.

 You can also remove people you block from your public list of followers.
 You won’t see them and their account will not be publicly associated with yours.
 But they can still follow you.